 Perhaps football was in Brady’s DNA more than he realized.
 The quarterback kept his protective pads on in both football and baseball, finding his niche behind home plate as a catcher.
 Brady also played basketball, though he charitably saved some glory for other athletes.
 Such a thoughtful young man.

 Brady was such a standout star on his high school baseball team, he could have had a legitimate future in the sport.
-Brady is known as a cerebral quarterback (relying on his mind over physical attributes), a characteristic which transferred to his ability as a catcher.
+Brady is known as a cerebral quarterback (relying on his mind over physical attributes), a characteristic that transferred to his skills as a catcher.
 Couple that with the fact that Brady was a lefty batter, and baseball scouts saw a star in the making.

-During Brady’s visit with the team, Santangelo was confident in what the young athlete should do.
+During Brady’s visit with the now-defunct Montreal Expos, outfielder Frank-Paul Santangelo was confident in what the young athlete should do.
 “Go play football at Michigan,” Santangelo told Brady.
 When Pats Nation thanks the football gods for gifting Tom Brady to New England, they should also remember to thank Santangelo for his advice to the very special California kid.

 Despite a potentially promising career in baseball, Brady left California to play football at the University of Michigan in 1996.
 In Brady’s sophomore year, the Wolverines improved on their impressive 8-4 record with an undefeated 12-0 season.
 They capped the year off with a Rose Bowl victory.

 However, Brady was riding pine through the first two years of his college career.
 While Brady sat on the bench, it was QB Scott Dreisbach under center for the Wolverines in ’96 and future Pro Bowl QB Brian Griese who led the national championship charge in ’97.